fsterneder/group-2-stat-prog/ideas.md

 # Player Origin and Team

 Andrea: How many players have played in the same state as where they are from?
 Are there differences in the AL (Americal League)/NL (National League)? (merging CollegePlaying, SchoolsTable and Players)

+J: What are the most "successful" schools/colleges in terms of awards won by players from these schools.
+We could also rank/sort schools by the number of Hall-of-Fame inductees they "produced".
+J: States that produced the most baseball players, controlled for population size?

 # Teams